-The biggest twitter accounts in SA is Elonmusk, Elon Musk (@elonmusk) with 10 651 118 followers.
+The biggest twitter accounts in SA are Elonmusk, Elon Musk (@elonmusk) with 10 651 118 followers.
 Followed by Trevornoah, Trevor Noah (@Trevornoah) 7 110 097 followers.
 All the top positions are individuals.
-The largest business profiles are News24, News24 (@News24) with 2 299 543 followers, and the SuperSportTV, SuperSport (@SuperSportTV) with 1 871 364
+The largest business profiles are News24, News24 (@News24) with 2 299 543 followers and SuperSportTV, SuperSport (@SuperSportTV) with 1 871 364 followers.

 It is interesting that none of the big names have anything to do with business.

-However, their likes are your foot in the door.
+Their likes are your foot in the door.

-Once they are in your shop, you can get them to look at what you have on offer … not before.
+Once they are in your shop you can get them to look at what you have on offer … not before.

 Assessments and tweaking.

-first to know about promotions, or
+First to know about promotions, or

-first to know about updates on options,
+First to know about updates on options,

-first to know about awards or gifts.
+First to know about awards or gifts.

 No one wants to hear only about you.
 5 posts about their likes, (based on client profile)